-In the United States in the absence of official census documentation, Jewish population estimates must rely on alternative sources.
+In the US, in the absence of official census documentation, Jewish population estimates must rely on alternative sources.
 These are now quite abundant, though of very unequal quality (Goldstein 1981, 1989, 1992; Sheskin 2015a).
 To assess the current number of Jews in the US one should consider three issues.
-(1) First is the need to rely on reasoning and empirical evidence grounded in demographic concepts and research techniques (discussed above and elsewhere in greater detail, see DellaPergola 2005, 2010a, 2012, 2014a, c, d, and e).
-(2) Second is the definitional predicament already mentioned above.
+(1) The first issue is the need to rely on reasoning and empirical evidence grounded in demographic concepts and research techniques (discussed above and elsewhere in greater detail, see DellaPergola 2005, 2010a, 2012, 2014a, 2014c, 2014d, and 2014e).
+(2) The second issue is the definitional predicament already discussed above.
 To perform comparisons over time constant definition assumptions are needed.
-Given ongoing acculturation and assimilation trends in America, but also new meanings attributed to Jewish identity or the rediscovery of submerged identities from the past, group definitions today are often not the same as past ones.
-(3) Third is the broader narratives within which one seeks to place the findings and their interpretations (Kaufman 2014).
-Intriguingly, whereas in the past the logical sequence moved from the data (by a given definition) to their interpretation, and to an emerging narrative, today often the sequence seems reversed through a circular path: from a chosen narrative, to interpreting the trends, to reading data that are being redefined according to the preferred narrative.
-Indeed, competing narratives and non-comparable empirical and definitional approaches stand behind diverging US Jewish population estimates, with a high-low gap of nearly two million individuals and opposite interpretations of current and expected trends: rapid growth, stability, or slow decline.
+Given ongoing acculturation and assimilation trends in America, but also new meanings attributed to Jewish identity or the rediscovery of submerged identities from the past, group definitions today often may not be the same as past ones.
+(3) the third issue is the broader narratives within which one seeks to place the findings and their interpretations (Kaufman 2014).
+Intriguingly, whereas in the past the logical sequence moved from the data (by a given definition) to their interpretation, and to an emerging narrative, today the sequence often seems to be reversed: from a chosen narrative, to interpreting the trends, to reading data that are being redefined according to the preferred narrative.
+Indeed, competing narratives and non-comparable empirical and definitional approaches stand behind diverging US Jewish population estimates, with a high-low gap of nearly two million individuals.
+Opposite interpretations circulate of current and expected trends: rapid growth, stability, or slow decline.
 These entail very different implications at the cognitive level and for Jewish community service planning (DellaPergola 2011a).
-Preceding and since the 2013 Pew survey of Jewish Americans, the intense debate in the social scientific community is matched by a lively discussion in the media (Heilman 2005, 2013; Pew Research Center 2013; The Jewish Daily Forward 2014).
+Previous to and following the 2013 Pew survey of Jewish Americans, intense debate in the social scientific community is matched by a lively media discussion (Heilman 2005, 2013; Pew Research Center 2013; The Jewish Daily Forward 2014).

-In the guest for US Jewish population estimates three major strategies have emerged (DellaPergola 2013a).
-The first is to bridge across numerous different Jewish population estimates available over the years by assessing intervening demographic changes: births and deaths, incoming and outgoing international migration, and identification changes or accessions to and secessions from identifying as Jewish.
+The quest for US Jewish population estimates relies on three maior strategies (DellaPergola 2013a).
+The first is to bridge across numerous different Jewish population estimates available over the years by assessing intervening demographic changes: births and deaths, incoming and outgoing international migration, and identification changes such as accessions to and secessions from identifying as Jewish.
 In the US, several major sources of data allow for a detailed reconstruction of nationwide Jewish population trends since the end of World War II to date.
-The second strategy, pursued since the beginnings of Jewish population studies in the US in the early 1940s (Robison 1943), is to construct the national total from a compilation of existing local Jewish population estimates (Hartman and Sheskin 2012; Sheskin and Dashefsky in this volume).
-The third more recent strategy is to construct a national total through a meta-analysis of the available pool of national surveys periodically undertaken by public and private bodies, each of which include a small subsample of Jews (Saxe and Tighe 2013).
+The second strategy, pursued since the beginnings of Jewish population studies in the US in the early 1940s (Robison 1943), is to construct the national total from a compilation of existing local Jewish population estimates (Sheskin and Dashefsky in this volume).
+The third more recent strategy is to construct a national total through a metaanalysis of the available pool of national surveys periodically undertaken by public and private bodies, each of which include a small subsample of Jews (Saxe and Tighe 2013).
 Of the three alternatives, only the first was designed to determine nationwide Jewish population estimates.
 The second and third methodologies were not but they provide valuable grounds for comparative analytic work and in-depth multivariate analysis.